agata-anastazja/CV/README.md

 ## My skills

 **Learning**
 I have a curious mind.
 I think learning is the single most important skill as a programmer.
-I think the best way to learn is to learn through doing and teaching - I have co-facilitated a workshop at Pydata London 2019 and Pydata New York 2019 about Natural Language Processing.
+I think the best way to learn is to learn through doing and teaching - I have actively shared in the company tech congress as well as I have co-facilitated a workshop at Pydata London 2019 and Pydata New York 2019 about text classification in Natural Language Processing.

 **Leadership**
 I have co-organized hands on Continuous Integration and Continuous Delivery workshops on the principles behind CI/CD and different continuous integration servers for developers.
 About 80 people participated in about 6 iterations.
 On my own initiative I re-wrote a script to enable 5 teams collaborating on a service to create a small world for an application and run it locally.
 Thanks to my 6th sense, I can lead you to cookies.